Rivista di Analisi e Teoria Musicale

 Marc Rigaudière, Some Considerations on Schenker's Position in the Formenlehre Tradition, pp. 41-59

-Frank Samarotto, Melodic Energies, and the Dynamics of Inner Form, pp. 61-78
+Frank Samarotto, The Urlinie, Melodic Energies, and the Dynamics of Inner Form, pp. 61-78

 Alessandro Cecchi, Looking beyond the Surface: Form, Force and Structure in Kurth and Schenker, pp. 79-98